mdc95/HoopStats/README.md

 # HoopStats
-Practice dynamic memory allocation in C and MIPS
+Practicing dynamic memory allocation in C and MIPS